Who is Courtney Jordan

 of HEALING

-Without purpose or community, my mind jumped to thoughts out of this world.
-I experienced the deaths of my sister and my father, being kidnapped and extorted.
-I went through heartbreak from the promise of love unfilled, felt the crushing weight of knives dug deep into my back by those closest to me, and was even put on life support.
+Without purpose or community, my mind jumped to thoughts beyond this world.
+I experienced the deaths of my sister and my father, was kidnapped and extorted.
+I went through heartbreak from the promise of love unfulfilled, felt the crushing weight of knives dug deep into my back by those closest to me, and was even put on life support.
 During that time, pain was amplified, and I endured torment in its highest forms, which transformed me into a bitter and miserable person.
 I became the villain of my own story.
-However, in truth, these moments were nothing but pitstops and potholes in my journey to wholeness, true peace, and joy.
+However, in truth, these moments were nothing but pit stops and potholes in my journey to wholeness, true peace, and joy.
 It is through my walk with God that I am able to be where I am now.

 It was through this new relationship that things started to change for the better.
 I realized that my failures are my successes, and my successes fuel my purpose.
 In doing so, this villain has now become the hero.